Croatia in the Eurovision Song Contest 2009: Background

-The Croatian national broadcaster, Croatian Radiotelevision (HRT), broadcasts the event within Croatia and organises the selection process for the nation's entry.
-HRT confirmed Croatia's participation in the 2009 Eurovision Song Contest on 20 October 2008.
-Since 1993, HRT organised the national final Dora in order to select the Croatian entry for the Eurovision Song Contest, a method that was continued for their 2009 participation.
+As part of its duties as participating broadcaster, HRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2009 contest on 20 October 2008.
+Since 1993, HRT organised the national final Dora in order to select its entry for the Eurovision Song Contest, a method that was continued for its 2009 participation.

 Before Eurovision

 Dora 2009

 Dora 2009 was the seventeenth edition of the Croatian national selection Dora which selected Croatia's entry for the Eurovision Song Contest 2009.
 The competition consisted of a semi-final and a final on 27 and 28 February 2009 both taking place at the Hotel Kvarner in Opatija.
 The semi-final was broadcast on HRT 2, while the final was broadcast on HRT 1.
 Both shows were also broadcast via radio on HR 2 and online via the broadcaster's website hrt.hr.